Author Index

 Michele Goodwin

-Michele Goodwin is the Everett Fraser Professor of Law at the University of Minnesota, where she also holds joint appointments in the Schools of Medicine and Public Health.
+Michele Goodwin is the Everett Fraser professor of law at the University of Minnesota, where she also holds joint appointments in the Schools of Medicine and Public Health.
 Goodwin writes about law, culture, and biotechnologies.

 Andrew Gordon